r-lyeh-archived/DrEcho/README.md

 - Dr Echo to spice your terminal up.
 Written in C++11.
 - Dr Echo is cross-platform.
-- Dr Echo is BOOST licensed.
+- Dr Echo is zlib/libpng licensed.

 ### API